cepdnaclk/e18-co227-Automated-Notification-System-for-Examinations/docs/README.md

 <!-- blank line -->

 # Installation Procedure
-#### (steps are given to run the system in python anywhere, after creating the keys.json file using config,ini and createJson.py)
+#### (steps are given to run the system in PythonAnywhere, after creating the keys.json file using config,ini and createJson.py)
-#### using the website created (Recomended)
+#### using the website created (Recommended)
 - Create a task in Pythonanywhere by using fetchfromdb.py
 - Create the Database by running the createtables.sql file
-- Use the website to initiate the system(create the google sheet & store the data in the databse)
+- Use the website to initiate the system(create the google sheet & store the data in the database)

 #### manual running
 - Create a task in Pythonanywhere by using fetchfromdb.py